-It took five seconds for him to come to the phone.
+It takes five seconds for him to come to the phone.

 “Hey, little bro, you were incredible Tuesday night.
 Did you have fun?”

-He went on about all the great things that happened.
+He goes on about all the great things are happening.

 “Am I ready to have a girlfriend?
 All these girls are calling me and want to do things like movies and to meet their friends.”